microsoft/PowerToys/doc/gpo/README.md

 If enabled, the automatic update checks are disabled.

-If disabled or not configured, the update checks are enabled.
+If disabled or not configured, the automatic update checks are enabled.
 -->